hansthompson/Genepop2SPAM/README.md

+#DevGen2SPAM.GCL
-**DevGen2SPAM.GCL – An R function for converting Genepop files to SPAM baseline and mixture files.**
+**An R function for converting Genepop files to SPAM baseline and mixture files.**

 Alaska Dept. of Fish & Game

 Gene Conservation Laboratory

-_This function is currently in a beta testing stage.
+_This function is currently in a testing stage.
 Please send all non-working examples to charles.thompson@alaska.gov for review if possible. _

 **About:**